 Before I show you more ‘fancy’ after pics, I want to share the issue I had painting this dresser.
 It’s laminate so it has a glossy/slick surface that the chalk-mineral paint wasn’t sticking to.
 Even after 24 hours, it was still scratching off with my nail.

-A while back, Dixie Belle had sent me their Slick Stick bonding primer to try.
+A while back, Dixie Belle had sent me this bonding primer to try.
 Thank you, DB!
 I’ve seen other bloggers use it on ceramic tile and glass, so I gave it a go on this laminate.

-Guys, this stuff is amazing.
-It’s easy to apply and clean up, sticks like nobody’s business and doesn’t stink up my workspace like my go-to shellac based primer.
+Guys, this Slick Stick is amazing.
+It’s easy to apply and clean up, sticks like nobody’s business and doesn’t stink up my workspace like my go-to shellac-based primer.
 And the best part – NO SANDING required!

 Here’s the finished makeover.
 What do you think?